The Last Sentinel

 We are standing on the same ground for a little while longer.

-The Sentinel is no longer a static landmark.
-Mechanical failure is active.
-The root-to-soil bond is severed.
+The Sentinel is no longer only a landmark.